GetStream/stream-chat-swift/stream-chat-swift-docs/docs/guides/getting-started.md

 ## Configuration

-The next step is to configure a `ChatClient` instance with your credentials and the `tokenProvider` from the previous step.
+The next step is to configure a `ChatClient` instance with your API Key and the `tokenProvider` from the previous step.
 The most simple way to do this is by extending the `ChatClient` class with a shared instance that will be used throughout your app (Singleton).
 It's also possible to create a chat instance in a convenient entry point and pass it down to your classes / view controllers.
 (Dependency Injection).

 ### Singleton